Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 ```

 **Important Notes**:
 - This instruction **cannot** load values from memory directly into the  `CPSR`.
-If you want to laod the `CPSR` from memery, you will have to load a temporary register first and then use the `MOV` command to copy the value to the CPSR.
+If you want to load the `CPSR` from memory, you will have to load a temporary register first and then use the `MOV` command to copy the value to the CPSR.
 - Shifting/Rotating **and** adding an offset **cannot** be combined in one instruction.

 #### `STORE` and `STOREW`
-This instruction can be used to copy a 32 bit value from a register into memory
+This instruction can be used to copy a 32-bit value from a register into memory

 |31-28                           | 27-26                 |25-23                |22                 | 21                | 20-8                                                    |7-4             |3-0                  |
 |--------------------------------|-----------------------|---------------------|-------------------|-------------------|---------------------------------------------------------|----------------|---------------------|